Q: How will the virtual auditions be held?

 Q: How long will my audition last?

-A: Each audition lasts approximately 10 minutes.
-For part of that time you will be singing, and part of the time we’ll chat and get to know each other a little bit.
+A: Each audition lasts approximately 12-15 minutes.
+For part of that time you will be singing a variety of musical exercises and the other part we’ll chat and get to know each other a little bit.

 Q: What happens during the audition?